 I’m guessing I’m not the only one in the midst of this agony since I’ve been receiving tons of emails and comments lately from many of you wondering what the heck you should make for your upcoming family reunion for a bazillion people that won’t keep you in the kitchen all day (and in some cases, several of you don’t even have access to a kitchen – my condolences).

-Because it doesn’t have to be served warm, all of the ingredients can be prepped ahead of time (hallelujah), and when making it for a crowd, I always serve it build-your-own style to cater to even the pickiest of eaters (leave those avocados for me, thankyouverymuch!).
+You can prep all of the ingredients ahead of time (hallelujah).
+And when making it for a crowd, I always serve it build-your-own style to cater to even the pickiest of eaters (leave those avocados for me, thankyouverymuch!).

-It’s also great for mixed allergen crowds since it can easily be tailored to be egg-free, gluten-free, dairy-free and a lot of other -frees.
+Great for mixed allergen crowds, you can easily tailor taco salad to be egg-free, gluten-free, dairy-free and a lot of other -frees.

 Sloppy Joes (make ahead of time and heat up in a slow cooker or roaster)

 Freezer Beef and Bean Burritos (these are great for family reunion lunches; make them ahead of time and people can heat them up as needed one-by-one or in batches in the oven)

 Slow Cooker Southwest Chicken Stacks (another Mexican-themed meal but it’s so super easy, it’s hard to resist for large crowds; I’ve made it for upwards of 100 people and it is easy-peasy)

 Ultimate Beef Stroganoff (served with rice and a salad or vegetable)